Skip to main content

 What Causes IBD?

 In either case, the exact cause of inflammatory bowel disease is still unknown—most agree it is an immune disorder.
 This suggests that the body is creating an inaccurate immune response that results in inflammation of the gastrointestinal tract.
-IBD is also thought to be hereditary, and is more likely found among those who have the conditions running in their family.

 There is no cure for either type of IBD, and so those who are affected by these conditions must develop methods to manage their symptoms alongside regular testing and check-ups.